mehmetkirkoca/mehmetkirkoca/README.md

 Full-Stack Web Developer
 -------------------------------------------------

 I have experience working with PHP, MySQL, and Node.js.
-As a full-stack software developer, I have worked extensively with RESTful APIs, JSON, XML, and SOAP.
-Now, I am open to full stack project contributions and welcome any suggestions and opinions.
+As a full-stack software developer.
+I am open to full stack project contributions and welcome any suggestions and opinions.

 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [mehmet\_kirkoca@hotmail.com](mailto:mehmet_kirkoca@hotmail.com)